Schniz/fnm/docs/commands.md

           Enable corepack support for each new installation.
 This will make fnm call `corepack enable` on every Node.js installation.
 For more information about corepack see https://nodejs.org/api/corepack.html

           [env: FNM_COREPACK_ENABLED]

+      --resolve-engines
+          Resolve `engines.node` field in `package.json` whenever a `.node-version` or `.nvmrc` file is not present.
+          Note: This feature is experimental and subject to change.
+          Note: `engines.node` can be any semver range, so resolution is non-deterministic.

+          [env: FNM_RESOLVE_ENGINES]

   -h, --help
           Print help (see a summary with '-h')